CluedIn-io/CluedIn.Documentation/docs/050-preparation/enricher/090-gleif.md

 - TOC
 {:toc}

-This article explains how to add the Gleif enricher.
-The purpose of this enricher is to find information about the company using its Legal Entity Identifier (LEI).
+This article explains how to add the [Gleif](https://www.gleif.org/en) enricher.
+The purpose of this enricher is to provide a wide range of information about an organization (for example, legal name, address, entity status, and so on).
+More details are provided in [Properties from Gleif](#properties-from-gleif-enricher) enricher.

 ## Add Gleif enricher

-The Gleif enricher doesn't require specific configuration.
+The enricher uses the Legal Entity Identifier (LEI) code to search for information about companies.

 **To add the Gleif enricher**